knpuniversity/javascript/knpu/project-planning.md

 - add it as a direct dep (not constructor anymore!) of RepForm and Leaderboard
 - create the new module that returns a new instance

+#### 40) Optimizer: Install RequireJS

+- npm init
+- npm install requirejs --save-dev

+#### 41) Optimizer: Basic Configuration

+- start with build.js
+- ./node_modules/.bin/r.js -o build.js
+- add paths: { scripts: 'empty:' } to fix external issue
+- optimize: none
+- .gitignore for web/assets-built

+#### 42) Optimizer: assets-built path

+- add a global variable that's set to a parameter and vary on it

+#### 43) Grunt install

+- the assets-built is sucky
+- we want to do other things
+- sudo npm install -g grunt-cli
+- grab package.json devDependencies and run "npm install"

+#### 44) Grunt: Basic Configuration

+- Put in the basic Gruntfile.js

+#### 45) Grunt: RequireJS

+- requirejs configuration. copied from build file
+- run it!

+#### 46) Grunt: Uglify

+- uglify config - should be key-value pair in file
+- use "expand" notation with src: 'js/**/*.js'
+- Grunt: Configuring tasks: Building the files object dynamically

 #### 47) Grunt: Use variables